 Infrastructure Spending and Construction in Illinois

 Infrastructure spending and construction have become a hot topic both in Illinois and Washington, D.C.
 The recent Safe Roads Amendment to the Illinois constitution was passed with a large majority, albeit, not without controversy, receiving approval from nearly 80 percent of voters.
 But all sides seem to agree that Illinois has many unmet needs in infrastructure maintenance and repair.
 In light of this, the SEAOI Government Affairs Committee (GAC)/Structural Engineers Political Action Committee (SEPAC) Board of Directors is pleased to announce that Illinois Transportation Secretary Randall S. Blankenhorn will speak at the Spring Luncheon on Friday April 21, 2017.
-We have also invited Peg Mosgers, our legislative monitor, to provide an update on the state of affairs in Springfield.

 About the Speaker:

 Mr. Blankenhorn was appointed by Governor Bruce Rauner in January 2015.
 As head of the Illinois Department of Transportation, he leads an agency of 10 offices that serve the transportation needs of Illinois across multiple modes, in rural, suburban and urban environments.
 At IDOT, Blankenhorn oversees a $2.8 billion operating budget that supports a work force of 5,000 employees, with annual oversight of more than $3.2 billion in capital projects.
 Prior to his appointment, Mr. Blankenhorn was the executive director of the Chicago Metropolitan Agency for Planning, leading that agency since its inception in 2006.
 At CMAP, Mr. Blankenhorn oversaw transportation, land use, housing, economic development, environmental and other quality-of-life issues in the seven-county region of Northeastern Illinois.